SEIR-7-06/command-line-lab/README.md

 $ man ls
 ```

 ...will give you exhaustive information about how the `ls` command works and the different options (called "flags") you can use to customize the output.
-Get in the habit of using `man` pages.
+It'll seem like too much information at first, because it is at this point, but get in the habit of using `man` pages now, and you'll learn to love them.

+Hit the `Q` key to get out of the man page viewer.

 ## Exercise

 #### Requirements

-- From your root directory, create a directory called `my-favorite-things`.
-You'll use that folder to do the exercises below.
+- In your directory for today, create a directory called `command-line-lab`.
+Inside of `command-line-lab`, create a directory called `my-favorite-things`.
+You'll use that directory to do the exercises below.

 - Organize your favorite books
   - in the `my-favorite-things` directory, create a directory called `books`
-  - create a folder in books named after your favorite author (e.g. "mark-twain", or "john-grisham", but avoid spaces!)
+  - create a directory in books named after your favorite author (e.g. `mark_twain`, or `john-grisham`, but avoid spaces!)
-  - create files named after some of the author's books in the author's folder
+  - create files named after some of the author's books in the author's directory
-  - open the books folder in atom/sublime
+  - open the `books` directory in Sublime/Atom
-  - edit each file to put a brief description of the book
+  - edit each book file to contain a brief description of the book

 - Organize your favorite movies

-  - in the "my-favorite-things" folder, create a folder called "movies"
+  - in the `my-favorite-things` directory, create a directory called `movies`
-  - create a folder in movies named after your favorite actor
+  - create a directory in the movies directory named after your favorite actor
-  - create a folder in the actor folder named after the actor's breakthrough movie
+  - create a directory in that actor directory named after that actor's breakthrough movie
-  - create a text file named after the actor's character in the breakthrough movie in the top level "movies" directory
+  - go back to the `movies` directory and create a text file named after the actor's character in their breakthrough movie
-  - move the text file to the breakthrough movie's folder
+  - move the text file into the directory for their
-  - look back at Sublime/Atom and edit that text file with a description of the character's role in the movie
+  - look back at Sublime/Atom and edit that text file to include a description of the character's role in the movie

 - Organize your favorite music

-  - in the my-favorite-things folder, create a folder called "music"
+  - in the `my-favorite-things` directory, create a directory called `music`
-  - move into the "music folder"
+  - go into the `music` directory
-  - create a folder called "disco"
+  - create a directory called `disco`
-  - create a text file in "disco" called "ymca"
+  - create a text file in `disco` called `ymca`
-  - delete the "disco" folder
+  - delete the `disco` directory
-  - create a folder called "creed"
+  - create a directory called `creed`
-  - delete the "creed" folder
+  - delete the `creed` directory
-  - create folders called "one-direction", "the-strokes", and "rihanna"
+  - create directories called `one-direction`, `the-strokes`, and `rihanna`
-  - create a text file in "one-direction" called "what-makes-you-beautiful.txt"
+  - create a text file in `one-direction` called `what-makes-you-beautiful.txt`
-  - make two copies "what-makes-you-beautiful.txt" - one into "the-strokes" and one into "rihanna" and rename those files with songs by those artists
+  - from within `one-direction`, copy (**not move**) `what-makes-you-beautiful.txt` into `the-strokes` and also copy it into `rihanna`. rename those files with songs by those artists.

 - Reorganize _everything_

-  - in the my-favorite-things folder, create a folder called "media"
+  - in the `my-favorite-things` directory, create a directory called `media`
-  - move "books", "movies", and "music" into the "media" folder
+  - move `books`, `movies`, and `music` into the `media` directory

 - Organize the top music, movies, and books of 2015

-  - move to the my-favorite-things folder and copy the "media" folder, then, rename it "2015-media"
+  - move to the `my-favorite-things` directory and duplicate (make a copy of) the `media` directory—your copy should be named `2015-media`
-  - in the 2015-media folder, rename each folder to have "2015-" before the title
+  - in the `2015-media` directory, rename each directory to have `2015-` before the title
-  - delete the contents of "2015-music", "2015-movies", and "2015-books"
+  - delete the contents of `2015-music`, `2015-movies`, and `2015-books`
-  - create a file called "top-ten-movies.html" in "2015-movies"
+  - create a file called `top-ten-movies.html` in `2015-movies`
-  - create a file called "top-ten-songs.html" in "2015-music"
+  - create a file called `top-ten-songs.html` in `2015-music`
-  - create a file called "top-ten-books.html" in "2015-books"
+  - create a file called `top-ten-books.html` in `2015-books`
   - create an ordered list - using HTML! - of the top 10 movies, songs, and books in each of the appropriate files

 **Bonus**

-- Look through the additional resources and do the following
+- Use man pages and google and the additional resources below to figure out how to do the following:

-  - look at the top/bottom 10 lines of each file
+  - find commands that let you look at the top/bottom 10 lines of each file
   - figure out how search through a file from the command line - without opening the file - for a string of text

 #### Starter code